Looking for stabilizers in NSOP$\_1$: The case of -free PAC fields

 The extension $K'/K$ is regular, and $K$ contains the parameters of the formula $\varphi(a,b)$.
 This formula is satisfied in $K'$ if and only if it is satisfied in $K$ (since $\varphi$ is a test formula).
 From this we see that there is the same number of admissible fields in $L$ and $L'$, and that an admissible field $k(a)\leq K\leq L$ satisfies the formula $\varphi$ if and only if $K':=k'K$ satisfies it, so $\mu_{V}(\varphi(x,b))=\mu_{V}'(\varphi(x,b))$. \end{proof}

-We now recall and prove a few facts about fields extensions which we will need for the proof of \cref{defsurk}.
+We now recall and prove a few facts about field extensions which we will need for the proof of \cref{defsurk}.

-\begin{remark} Let $k$ be an $e$-free PAC field of characteristic $0$, $V$ an absolutely irreducible variety defined over some parameters $v\in k$ and $a=a_{1}..a_{k}$ be a generic of $V$ over $k$.
+\begin{remark} Let $k$ be an $e$-free PAC field of characteristic $0$, $V$ an absolutely irreducible variety defined over some subfield $v \subseteq k$ and $a=a_{1}..a_{k}$ be a generic of $V$ over $k$.
+Consider $P(X) \in k[X]$ a polynomial in a tuple over $k$ in a tuple of variable $X$, with $a$ an $X$-tuple.
 Then $P(a)=0$ if and only if $P(x)=0$ for all $x\in V(k)$.
-This means that the equality inside of $k(a)$ between two polynomials $P(a),Q(a)\in k(a)$ is definable by a formula in their coefficients over $v$.\end{remark}
+This means that the equality inside of $k(a)$ between two polynomials $P(a),Q(a)\in k(a)$ is definable by a formula over $v$ in their coefficients.\end{remark}